How to Become an Electrician

 • Online courses (great for flexible working, but you must check they’re endorsed by City & Guilds or EAL as it might not count towards anything otherwise).

 Depending on your existing training, retraining can take 3 to 5 years.
-If you are over 23 and undertaking an apprenticeship, you’ll be paid the highest national minimum wage (currently £11.44 per hour in 2024), which can help with course funding.
+If you are 19 or over and undertaking an apprenticeship, you’ll be paid at least the appropriate minimum wage according to your age once you're finished the first year of your apprenticeship, which can help with course funding.

 Fast-track options are available, but these will be more time-intensive and cost more.
 There is no age limit on retraining, but as being an electrician involves some physical labour, some may require the ability to prove physical fitness.